Raku/nqp/docs/ops.markdown

 * `indexfrom(str $haystack, str $needle, int $pos)` _Internal_

 `index` is converted to this internal opcode by the compiler.

+## indexic
+* `index(str $haystack, str $needle, int $pos)`

+This op has the same arguments and functionality as nqp::index, except it is case-insensitive.
+For now we only have it under MoarVM, but the plan is to support it on other platforms as well.

+On MoarVM uses proper Unicode foldcase type comparison.

 ## iscclass
 * `iscclass(int $class, str $str, int $i)`